 Welcome to Labstep.
-We put together this guide to help you get started with configuring your account in no time.
+We put together this guide to help you start configuring your account in no time.
 Keep reading to find out how!

 Step 1: Experiments & Protocols

-Once you’ve installed Labstep, you can get started on creating new experiments and protocols.
-You can import your files and data over but also copy/paste your text and images to your new experiment or protocol entry.
+Once you've installed Labstep, you can start creating new experiments and protocols.
+You can import your files and data and copy/paste your text and images to your new experiment or protocol entry.

 A smarter, cleaner way of handling your protocols